The importance of grassroots football

 It is evident that to reach the elite, a great deal of talent is required, but also discipline and hard work from the grassroots.
 Hundreds of thousands of young soccer players develop their activity in as many thousands of soccer schools but only the chosen ones arrive.
-And is that bad training among many other things, can leave the best and most talented footballer in the world by the way.
+And bad training, among many other things,, can leave the best and most talented footballer in the world by the way.
 That is why a good methodology becomes essential in this part of the pyramid..

 The importance of methodology and playing games in grassroots football

 As we have already talked, to collect the fruits it is very important before having sown correctly.
 Over the years, footballers acquire certain skills, behaviors and technical gestures that the higher the formative stage, the more difficult they are to correct.
 To get to that point you have to be very clear at each stage of the youth football things like what should we train, when and how.

 But it is equally important to play and play many games because competing from a young age without losing the educational and playful horizon, It is what will provide the future footballer with experiences and enhance his qualities.
 No parties to back them, workouts are not enough.
 And for this, a good organization of the competitions is necessary not only at the level of the different football federations but also of certain tournaments.